nurykim/ChemTrack/README.md

 ## What this app actually is

 It's a self-contained web app that runs entirely in your browser — no server needed.
 Data is saved locally in your browser's storage, and optionally synced to a shared Google Sheet that your whole team can view.

 ## Step 1 — Save the app as an HTML file

-To deploy this for real: Download the index.html, save it as it is or change its name (maybe LabInventory.html) on your computer
+Download the index.html, save it as it is or change its name (yourLabInventory.html or whatever you would like) on your computer
 That's a fully working app — you can open it in any browser right now